EmergentOrder/onnx-scala/README.md

 ## Project Details

-The ONNX-Scala is cross-built against Scala JVM and Scala.js/JavaScript (for Scala 2.13 and Dotty/3.0)
+ONNX-Scala is cross-built against Scala JVM and Scala.js/JavaScript (for Scala 2.13 and Dotty/3.0)

 Currently at ONNX 1.8.0 (Backward compatible to at least 1.2.0 for the full model API, 1.7.0 for the fine-grained API), ONNX Runtime 1.7.0.